ToyFarms/aplayer/README.md

 APlayer is an audio player written in C using mainly FFMPEG for reading audio file, and PortAudio to produce the sound.

-It is developed for Windows, though most of the code are cross-platform.
-There are some Windows specific code lying around the place, it shouldn't be too tangled to factor out.

 ### Dependencies:
 * [FFMPEG](https://github.com/FFmpeg/FFmpeg)
 * [PortAudio](https://github.com/PortAudio/portaudio)